applescotch/applescotch.github.io/_posts/2020-08-29-ideas-and-their-opposites.md

 ---
 layout:     post
 title:      Ideas, and Their Opposites
-subtitle:   We all love to say the things that we stand for.
-We're not nearly as good at saying the things we stand against.
+subtitle:   We all love to state the things that we stand for.
+We're not nearly as good at stating the things we stand against.
 But you cannot have one without the other.
 categories: [values, psychology, personality]
 author:     Lane Rettig
 date:       2020-08-29 10:16:00 -0400